 The university has spent hundred of millions since then.
 Bleacher seating at each end zone was added in 1946.
 A press box was added in 1961.
 In 1988 and 1998, additional seating was added to the west side and east side, respectively.

 More recently, a $65.6 million renovation to the south end zone and upper deck in 2010 added two new video boards.
 In 2006, a $47 million renovation added seating and a home locker room to the north end zone and a number of skyboxes.
-There’s more to come, too, as $75.4 million worth of expansions are set to begin after the 2019 season.
+Another $75.4 million worth of expansions were set to begin after the 2019 season.

-If any stadium in the country is worthy of such costly improvements, it’s Bryant-Denny.
+If any stadium in the country is worthy of such costly improvements, it’s Bryant-Denny Stadium on the University of Alabama Campus.

 While Alabama didn’t begin playing the entirety of its home games there until 2004 — the major crowd-drawing games were played at Legion Field in Birmingham — it’s housed a number of important contests.